 Since you already wrote down the number of watts each appliance uses, you want to look at the highest wattage to determine your inverter size needs.

-RV Example: out of all of our appliances we tested, we found our highest use appliance pulled 1,575 watts.
-So we knew a 1,500 watt inverter wouldn’t do the job.
-We went up to the next size of 2,000 watts, which gives us more than enough power even for our highest consuming appliances. (get our exact inverter here)
+RV Example: out of all of the appliances we tested, we found our highest-use appliance pulled 1,575 watts.
+So we knew a 1,500-watt inverter wouldn’t do the job.
+We went up to the next size of 2,000 watts, which gives us more than enough power even for our highest-consuming appliances.

-The calculator you used earlier will also tell you the ideal amount of panels in terms of watts as well as the right sized solar charge controller.
+The AltE calculator will also tell you the ideal amount of panels in terms of watts.
+In addition to the right-sized solar charge controller.

-We have 420 watts of solar with our Renogy 300 watt solar roof kit and our 120 watt Go-Power Portable Solar Panels, which gives us around 110 – 130 amp-hours per day.
-That is more than enough to keep our batteries topped off and well above the 50% mark even into the dark.
-If it’s cloudy for a few days in a row, we simply turn our generator on to top our batteries off until the sun comes back and works it’s magic.
+This was enough to keep our batteries topped off and well above the 50% mark even in the dark.
+If it’s cloudy for a few days in a row, we simply turn our generator on to top our batteries off until the sun comes back and works its magic.